Winberhouls/SSF-to-WAV-Converter/README.md

 - Ensure the `.ssf` files are valid and contain audio data.

 ## License
-This script is provided as-is without any warranty.
-Use it at your own risk.
+This project is licensed under the [Apache License 2.0](./LICENSE).